alvchn/fcn/README.md

 }
 ```

-Papers that made use of parts of this repository:
+Papers that made use of parts of this code:
 ```
 @article{chen2020,
   author = {Chen, Alvin and Balter, Max and Maguire, Tim and Yarmush, Martin L},